So, I bought a NES and SNES Classic Mini...

 What they have in common

 Their hardware replicates, in a small form factor, the real console designs.
 My versions replicate the European models for both the NES and the SNES.
 They're well made, with working power and reset buttons.
-I like how the SNES has hidden it's modern controller ports, for added authenticity in it's visual appearance.
+I like how the SNES has hidden its modern controller ports, for added authenticity in its visual appearance.
 Both consoles have controllers that are fantastic quality and extremely close to the originals.
 Incredible work has been put into the hardware, even down to the original looking packaging they arrive in and their retro manuals.
-Great design aesthetics all round.
+Brilliant design aesthetics all round.

 I get that wireless controllers would've made the total price far higher, but they could've fixed the problem simply by making the controller cables really long.